Sara Schätzl: Las Vegas

 At the beginning of 2016 Schätzl moved from Los Angeles to Las Vegas.
 Her move was followed by a German TV production.

 In the summer of 2016 she started a cooperation, called Bottles of kindness, with the Croatian company Eva Maria Cosmetics to promote awareness of autism.

-At the end of 2016, Schätzl changed career and opened a small bed and breakfast in four luxury trailers parked in the backyard of her Las Vegas house to have more time to look after her son, who was diagnosed with autism.
+At the end of 2016, Schätzl changed career and opened a small bed and breakfast luxury trailers parked in the backyard of her Las Vegas house to have more time to look after her son, who was diagnosed with autism.
 A documentary about the renovation of her house, which she did herself with the help of members of a rehabilitation program, as well as the set-up and opening of the trailer hotel was aired on German TV in January 2017.
+She later sold the house and business separately.

+Having found a passion in real estate she continued further projects through 2021, when she sold her last project on Eastern Avenue, Las Vegas.
+The property records on Zillow indicate that she bought the house for $240,000 in 2019 and sold it for $650,000 in May 2021.
+She has not acquired any new properties since then owing to the physical consequences of a 2020 car accident.

 Laughing Helps foundation

 In 2013 Schätzl started the charity Laughing Helps, which aims to help homeless people in Los Angeles.
 Videos posted by her on YouTube earn money from sponsors depending on the number of viewers and subscribers a video receives and which is directly donated to the people in need.

+She has since then continued her work with different charitable organizations but is self funding all her donations since she found more personal financial success over the years.
+She filmed a TV documentary showing her hands on work in December 2022.